charming-art/terminal/docs/readme.md

     app.rect(x, 0, 10, 15)
     x += speed

-# Register mouse_clicked hook
-# which will excute when a mouse click event be triggered.
+# Register mouse_clicked hook which will excute when a mouse click event be triggered.
 @app.mouse_clicked
 def mouse_clicked():
     global speed
     speed += 1

-# It is very import to excute run,
-# otherwise nothing magic wll happen.
+# It is very import to excute run, otherwise nothing magic wll happen.
 app.run()
 ```

 ### Different Color System

-In Processing, you can use three or four number `(r, g, b)` or `(r, g, b, a)` to represent a color or take them as parameters to color-related APIs, such as `fill(100, 34, 0, 100)` or `stroke(0, 0, 0).
-But in Charming, you need three channels to represet a color or give them to color-related APIs:
+In Processing, you can use three or four number `(r, g, b)` or `(r, g, b, a)` to represent a color or take them as parameters to color-related APIs, such as `fill(100, 34, 0, 100)` or `stroke(0, 0, 0)`.
+But in Charming, you need three different channels to represet a color or give them to color-related APIs:

 - `ch`: character, ascii code or unicode (including cjk characters or emoji).
 - `fg`: foreground color, a number(0 ~ 255 by default) if the color mode is ANSI, a tuple with length equaling to 1or 3 if the color mode is HSB or RGB.